Chitimacha: History

+Precontact

+The Chitimacha Indians and their ancestors inhabited the Mississippi River Delta area of south central Louisiana for thousands of years before European encounter.
+Their oral history states that their territory was marked by four prominent trees.
+Archaeological evidences suggest that the Chitimacha and their ancestors have lived in Louisiana for perhaps 6,000 years.
+Prior to that, they may have migrated into the area from west of the Mississippi River.

 Colonial period to 20th century

 At the time of Columbus’ arrival in America, historians estimate the combined strength of the four Chitimacha groups was about 20,000.
-Although the Chitimacha had virtually no direct contact with Europeans for two more centuries, they suffered Eurasian infectious diseases contracted from other natives who had traded with them, such as measles, smallpox, and typhoid fever.
+Although the Chitimacha had virtually no direct contact with Europeans for two more centuries, they suffered Eurasian infectious diseases contracted from other Natives who had traded with them, such as measles, smallpox, and typhoid fever.
 Like other Native Americans, the Chitimacha had no immunity to these new diseases and suffered high fatalities in epidemics.

 By 1700, when the French began to colonize the Mississippi River Valley, the number of Chitimacha had been dramatically reduced.
-Estimates for that time are: the Chawasha had about 700 people, the Washa about 1,400; the Chitimacha some 4,000; and the Yagenichito about 3,000.
-(Kniffen et al. said 4,000 people in total in 1700; they may have known only about those classified only as Chitimacha.)
+Estimates for that time: the Chawasha had about 700 people, the Washa about 1,400; the Chitimacha some 4,000; and the Yagenichito about 3,000.
+(Kniffen et al. said 4,000 people in total in 1700; they may have known only about those classified as only Chitimacha.)

-The sub-tribes of the Chitimacha confederation occupied a total of about 15 villages at the time of encounter with French explorers and colonists in the early 1700s.
+The sub-tribes of the Chitimacha confederation occupied a total of about 15 villages at the time of encounter with French explorers and colonists in the early 18th century.
 The French described the villages as self-governing groups.
-The Grand Chief represented the central governing authority of all the sub tribes, but they operated in a highly decentralized manner.
+The Grand Chief represented the central governing authority of all the sub-tribes, but they operated in a highly decentralized manner.

 Between the years 1706 and 1718, the Chitimacha engaged in a long, bitter war with the French.
 With their superior firepower, the French nearly destroyed the eastern Chitimacha.
 Those who survived were resettled by the French authorities, away from the Gulf of Mexico and farther north along the Mississippi River, to the area where they live today.
 Disease caused more deaths than did warfare and ultimately resulted in dramatic social disruption and defeat of the people.
 The use of alcohol also took its toll, as they were highly vulnerable to it.
 By 1784, the combined numbers of the tribes had fallen to 180.
 In the early 1800s, a small group was absorbed by the Houma of Louisiana.